Best tablet for students 2024

 Reasons to avoid

-2-in-1 Chromebooks like the Lenovo IdeaPad Chromebook Duet 3 work well for parents or students looking for a tablet designed with a detachable keyboard in mind, letting it double as your laptop once you're back to your room or dorm.
-The Duet is one of the best Chromebook tablets for students by far thanks to its epic battery life, included productivity accessories, bright display, and very reasonable price.
+2-in-1 Chromebooks like the Lenovo IdeaPad Chromebook Duet 3 work well for parents or students looking for a tablet designed with a detachable keyboard in mind, letting it double as your laptop once you're back in your room or dorm.
+The Duet is one of the best Chromebook tablets for students by far, thanks to its epic battery life, included productivity accessories, bright display, and very reasonable price.

 You'll slot on the attachable keyboard and type notes during class, then pull it off and enjoy relaxing with your favorite media apps.
 Because ChromeOS is fully designed for both touchscreens and laptops, it'll work well in either context.